markeyser/Deployment-of-ML-Models/10-MLMP-Feature-Engineering.md

 	- Random Forests
 	- Gradient Boosted Trees

 And finally the magnitude of the features affects as well model performance.
 Think for example in a length variable.
-If the variable is in meters and we change it, we transform it into kilometers, the coefficient that multiplies that variable will also change if what we are building is a linear in than from a different perspective.
+If the variable is in meters and we change it, we transform it into kilometers, the coefficient that multiplies that variable will also change if what we are building is a linear model.

-If you're trying to predict house price and we have one body able that is the area intense of square

-kilometres and a different barrel is the number of rooms that varies from one to 10 in a linear model

-the variable that takes the larger values will have a predominant role over the house price.
+From a different perspective.
+If you're trying to predict house price and we have one variable that is the area intense of square kilometres and a different variable is the number of rooms that varies from one to 10, in a linear model the variable that takes the larger values will have a predominant role over the house price.

 So in this case the area variable will be more important to determine the price of the house.